inspec/inspec/docs/config.md

 # The Chef InSpec Configuration File

-This documents the Chef InSpec configuration file format introduced in version 3.5 of InSpec.
+This documents the Chef InSpec configuration file format introduced in version 3.5 of InSpec and extended in later versions.

 ## Config File Location